 Head on over to Google in a private browsing window and type in your name or business name.
 Do you show up in the first position of the search?

-If your site isn’t showing up in the rankings, it could be bad coding (which keeps the bots from indexing it).
-Or possibly, your keywords don’t make sense for your copy.
+If your site isn’t ranking, it could be bad coding (which keeps the bots from indexing it).
+Or, possibly, your keywords don’t make sense for your copy.
 Or that you haven’t optimized your copy at all.

 If you fear your website is vanishing into obscurity, now’s the time to update your website or make the changes needed.